-Methods course in teaching language arts, which consists of oral language, listening, writing, reading, and viewing.
+EDUC 3703.
+Methods of Teaching Elementary School Language Arts 3 credits Methods course in teaching language arts, which consists of oral language, listening, writing, reading, and viewing.
 The teacher candidate will demonstrate knowledge of the process skills and standards involved in teaching these modes of language in the elementary school.
 Required of all elementary education teacher candidates.
 Prerequisite: Acceptance into Lock 1, GPA 2.5.
 (Fall)

 EDUC 3742.
-Methods of Teaching Creative Arts in General and Special Education

-This course integrates the areas of visual arts, music, and drama, with other content in the elementary curricular sequences to help early childhood, elementary, and special education teachers create a balanced approach to learning in the classroom.
+Methods of Teaching Creative Arts in General and Special Education 2 credits This course integrates the areas of visual arts, music, and drama, with other content in the elementary curricular sequences to help early childhood, elementary, and special education teachers create a balanced approach to learning in the classroom.
 The vocabulary and skills needed to enrich each of the areas of the creative arts will be considered along with the artistic development of children.
-Planning for the creative arts through theme-based units and hands-on activities will broaden overall awareness for the arts.
+Planning for the creative arts through theme-based units and handson activities will broaden overall awareness for the arts.
 Required of all early childhood, elementary, and special education teacher candidates.
 Prerequisite: Acceptance into Lock 1, GPA 2.5.
 (Fall)